dangtuanhuy/assembla-to-jira-migration/README.md

 * Resolve cross linking between external projects
 * Take into account the API differences between hosted and cloud

-Note: Assembla custom fields are not yet supported.
+Note: at present only a single Assembla custom field can be migrated.

 ## Introduction